JetBrains/teamcity-documentation/topics/build-cache.md

 Caches are automatically compressed into archives when published, and unpacked into the configuration's checkout directory when downloaded.
 You do not need to manually specify expressions (as you do with [regular artifacts](build-artifact.md)).

+## Tell Us What You Think

+The **Build Cache** feature is still under development, and we'd love to hear your early thoughts and suggestions.
+See this document for the information on how to send feedback to the TeamCity team: [Feedback](feedback.md).

 ## See Also